 4. Use frozen food

 Frozen broccoli, cauliflower, lotus, etc are good bento ingredients.
-They are also very easy to prepare by microwaving, steam or boiling.
+They are also very easy to prepare by microwaving, steaming or boiling.
 And according to research, frozen vegetables generally retain many of their nutrients.
 Although certain vegetables may decrease their nutritional value.
-But bear in mind, for fresh vegetables, the way you keep, how long you keep and the cooking method will also decrease the vegetable nutritional value.
+But bear in mind, for fresh vegetables, the way you keep them, how long you keep and the cooking method will also decrease the vegetable’s nutritional value.
 So frozen vegetables’ benefit outweighs fresh vegetables (unless freshly pluck immediately).
 Most importantly, they can last very long!

 5. Use of kitchen gadgets

 Getting a smart gadget can help you speed up your cooking process.
-You can use a cooker with a timer, Thermomix or Ninja.
-While the gadgets doing their “work”, I will take this time to prepare myself and the kids.
+I rely heavily on my cooking gadgets like Thermomix, airfryer, etc While the gadgets doing their “work”, I will take this time to prepare myself and the kids.